bbc/media-sequence/README.md

 # media-sequence

-> Manual and automatic HTML5 media sequenced playback.
-And plain JavaScript, no library required.
+> HTML5 media sequenced playback API: play one or multiple sequences of a same audio or video with plain JavaScript.

 # Installation